January 24, 2023

 Le Chanterelle SPA – A trip to Wonderland

 The Alice in Wonderland-inspired Spa would almost make you forget you’re inside a hotel.
 The space has 9 private treatment rooms, including a splendid VIP suite, areas for men and women with saunas and hammams, and a magnificent foot massage salon, where guests are invited to relax with friends around a cup of tea.

 In this zen bubble, visitors can wander between mushroom-shaped furniture and walls of hand-painted flora and fauna while biological illustrations framed with mushrooms adorn the interior ceilings, adding to the fantastic and surreal quality of the space.
 Hidden hallways, asymmetrical arches and mirrors create layering effects, echoing Alice falling into the rabbit hole.
 For a unique experience, we recommend the Sports Therapy massage of the 1920s, a true deep muscle relaxation technique developed in the 1920s and performed by two highly qualified therapists.

 In link with the theme of the university, the JW Marriott Phu Quoc Emerald Bay Resort offers free activities and workshops

-In addition to sunbathing on the pristine white sand of the beach or relaxing by the 3 swimming pools offered by the hotel, including the famous mosaic shell-shaped swimming pool, you can participate in free workshops led by hotel experts throughout your stay.
+In addition to sunbathing on the pristine white sand of the beach or relaxing by the 3 swimming pools offered by the hotel, including the famous mosaic shell-shaped swimming pool, you can participate in workshops led by hotel experts throughout your stay.